Best Software

 The cost shows up in two places: cycle time and round count.

-of annual revenue lost on average due to poor contract management
+of the bottom line lost on average to poor contract management

-World Commerce & Contracting (IACCM)
+World Commerce & Contracting

-A meaningful fraction of that lost time is not legal analysis.
+A meaningful fraction of that lost value is not legal analysis.
 It is routing, re-reviewing language that was already decided in a previous round, chasing approvers for the same fallback position twice, and waiting for a lawyer to draft counter-language for clauses that follow well-understood patterns.
 None of that requires a human lawyer's attention.
 All of it is what AI under a playbook handles autonomously.

 The architectural difference between single-pass AI review and multi-round AI negotiation comes down to one question: does the tool maintain a stable playbook context across rounds, or does each round start from zero?